The High Weald

 Cuckoo Trail

 Like all of South East England, the clay and sandstone rocks of the Weald were formed from sediments of muck at the bottom of the sea.
-They emerged from the water about 60m years ago, only be be concertinaed by movements in the Earths Crust.
-The Weald was an anticline or upwards fold which having poked its rocky head over the parapet, was carved up by river valleys and eroded away.
+They emerged from the water about 60m years ago, only be concertinaed by movements in the Earths Crust.
+The Weald was an anticline or upwards fold which, having poked its rocky head over the parapet, was carved up by river valleys and eroded away.
 (The syncline or downward fold to the north became the Thames Basin).

 The area now is an 'Area of Outstanding Natural Beauty' (AONB), described in their website as “a medieval landscape of wooded, rolling hills studded with sandstone outcrops; small, irregular-shaped fields; scattered farmsteads; and ancient routeways”.
 See the link below.

-The high weald remained heavily wooded for centuries and was only thinly settled until recently.
+The High Weald remained heavily wooded for centuries and was only thinly settled until recently.
 Now, this is no pickled Arcadia but one of the most densely populated of Britain’s areas of protected countryside and part of the penumbra of the Great Wen.
 The route actually feels more remote than it is; the trees hide a lot and the path threads its way like a sly ghost through the towns but looking around you will also see more than the odd glimpse of the serried rows of Semis, saloons and salons of London’s diaspora.
 But it is still lovely for all that and if you look carefully and know what you are looking for, you will see the faint and flickering legacies of old boundary ditches, holloways and hedges, the latter all grown up into woodland and sometimes coppiced

 High Weald AONB Website